Ching chong: Modern incidents

 In December 2018, American rapper Lil Pump was criticized after using the term in a teaser for his then-upcoming single "Butterfly Doors", which also contained the lyric "They call me Yao Ming 'cuz my eyes real low" with him slanting his eyes.
 He later was chided by several Asian and Asian-American rappers such as China Mac and Awkwafina.
 Lil Pump subsequently released an apology and edited out the lyrics from the official music video.

 In November 2022, German former professional footballer Jimmy Hartwig was criticized after using the term in his commentary about the Japan national football team on WELT-TV for the 2022 FIFA World Cup.
 The WELT management company removed the video from YouTube and Hartwig posted an apology on his Instagram.

+In 2025, Queenstown, New Zealand hamburger bar Fergburger apologised for identifying a customer on a shop receipt with stereotypical label ching chang.
+The employee was later fired.

+In July 2025, the English singer Liam Gallagher of Oasis used the term "ching chong" in a post on the platform days before the kickoff of the Oasis Live '25 Tour.
+This led to much backlash, especially from Asian accounts.
+He has since deleted the post and apologised.